withastro/docs/WRITING.md

 Specifies the IP address of the request.
 This property is only available when building for SSR (server-side rendering) and should not be used for static sites.
 ```

- Or it can be used in a short block of information, for example:
+ Or, it can be used in a short block of information, for example:

 ```md
 ### `server.host`